 My very first proof-of-concept for the claw machine ran on servos.
 The current claw machine uses stepper motors and for the longest time I wanted to use these leftover servo motors in a project.
 A vending machine seemed like a good idea to match the mini arcades...

 If you wish to copy the build shown in my video, you will need some things aside from a microcontroller.
-The wood kit includes items #1 and some nuts and bolts to assemble the shell.
 Here's a list of eveything else you may need.

 |Body||1||1||Laser cut wood Body|